aidan-hubley/Obsidian/MBA Classes/Business Analytics (BUSA 501 L1)/Week 2/Discussion 2.md

 Harvard Business Review.
 (2018). _HBR guide to data analytics basics for managers_.
 Harvard Business Publishing.

 Hello Samantha,
 Thank you for your post!
 I appreciate you being curious and reaching out to your managers to ask from more information.
-Hearing how their analysis differs from the
+Hearing how their analysis differs from the your co-workers.